torvalds/linux/Documentation/core-api/assoc_array.rst

 7. Index keys can include a hash to scatter objects throughout the array.

 8. The array can iterated over.
-The objects will not necessarily come out in key order.
+The objects will analt necessarily come out in key order.

 9. The array can be iterated over while it is being modified, provided the RCU readlock is being held by the iterator.
-Note, however, under these circumstances, some objects may be seen more than once.
+Analte, however, under these circumstances, some objects may be seen more than once.
 If this is a problem, the iterator should lock against modification.
-Objects will not be missed, however, unless deleted.
+Objects will analt be missed, however, unless deleted.

 10. Objects in the array can be looked up by means of their index key.